 As you next exhale, stretch up and over to your right, lengthening the tissues over your left side ribs.
-Inhale to return to centre, then exhale to your second side.
+Inhale to return to center, then exhale to your second side.

-Inhale to return to centre, then exhale to bring your clasped hands behind the back of your head with bent elbows out wide.
+Inhale to return to center, then exhale to bring your clasped hands behind the back of your head with bent elbows out wide.

 2. Cat & Cow Flow